btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 ./btcpay-restore.sh /var/backups/backup.tar.gz.gpg
 ```

-This will start the restore process by unpacking the backup file.
+The script will do the following steps:

+* Extract (and decrypt) the backup archive
+* Stop BTCPay Server
+* Restore the Docker volumes
+* Start the database container
+* Import the database dump
+* Restart BTCPay Server
+* Cleanup: Remove the temporary restore directory

-If it can't find the file in the provided path, the script will exit with an error.
+If the backup file cannot be found in the provided path, the script will exit with an error.

 ```
 🚨 /var/backups/backup.tar.gz.gpg does not exist.